A Lecture upon the Shadow

 Will work upon ourselves, and blind our eyes.

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-John Donne used imagery in this poem, such as “Will work upon ourselves, and blind our eyes”, “our loves faint, and westwardly decline” and “The morning shadows wear away.”
+5. Imagery: The use of vivid language to create mental images.
+Donne employs striking imagery throughout the poem, such as “Will work upon ourselves, and blind our eyes,” “our loves faint, and westwardly decline,” and “The morning shadows wear away.”
+These images evoke a strong sense of atmosphere and contribute to the poem’s metaphorical richness.

 Analysis of Poetic Devices Used in A Lecture upon the Shadow